arimah/condict/packages/ui/src/switch/README.md

 | `children` | node | `null` | The content of the switch label.
 If used together with `label`, this becomes the visible content of the switch. |

 All other props are forwarded to the underlying `<input>`, which is a [styled component][styled-components].

-In general, the `danger` intent should be avoided, since the effect of toggling a switch is immediate.

 Note that the `<Switch>` component does _not_ have an explicit `name` prop.
 Since switches represent immediate toggles, it makes no sense to submit them as part of a form.